A Stitch in Time (1963 film): Critical reception

-Sky Movies gave the film three out of five stars, noting the film "has just enough inspired tomfoolery - a madcap race on casualty trolleys down the corridors of a hospital; a hectic ride for a bandaged Norman on top of an ambulance; Norman messing up a St John's Ambulance Brigade concert - to ensure a decent quota of laughs.
+Sky Movies gave the film three out of five stars, noting the film "has just enough inspired tomfoolery – a madcap race on casualty trolleys down the corridors of a hospital; a hectic ride for a bandaged Norman on top of an ambulance; Norman messing up a St John's Ambulance Brigade concert – to ensure a decent quota of laughs.
 In his silly stunts, he is forever the naughty boy having the time of his life doing what he shouldn't".

+Leslie Halliwell said: "Thin star slapstick."

 TV Guide gave the film three out of five stars, and noted, "a charming and sentimental piece of characterization from Wisdom."